-Yet let’s not surmise ahead how Redfin agents can’t do their work well.
-The Concierge Service, for instance, offers the full real estate service experience, with online tools and additional help from experts—but for a higher price.
+Yet let’s not surmise ahead of how Redfin agents can’t do their work well.
+The Concierge Service, for instance, offers the real estate service experience with online tools and additional help from experts—but for a higher price.

 Working with a traditional agent is like teaming up with a business partner.
 You both want what’s best for your home.
-But buying and selling with Redfin may seem questionable since the level of their commitment depends on the price you pay.
+But buying and selling with Redfin seems questionable since their commitment depends on the price.

 💸 Explore More: America’s Top Discount Real Estate Brokers (2022 Updates)